alemini18/jss/README.md

-# minhash
+# Similarity Searching
-Implementation of MinHash technique for Jaccard similarity
+Implementation of different techniques for Jaccard's similarity searching
+- Locality-sensitive functions with minhash technique